roothide/Dopamine-roothide-dev/README.md

 # Dopamine(RootHide)

-RootHide aims to provide a completely hidden rootless jailbreak solution without to inject/modify/patch/hook apps.
+RootHide is a completely hidden rootless jailbreak solution without to inject/modify/patch/hook apps.

 This project is the RootHide implementation based on Dopamine Jailbreak.